sphinx-labs/sphinx/docs/foundry/getting-started.md

 }
 ```

-## 6. Create a ChugSplash file
+## 6. Create a ChugSplash config file

-Next, we'll create a ChugSplash file, which contains all of the information necessary to deploy and upgrade your project.
-A ChugSplash file can be written in JavaScript or JSON.
+Next, we'll create a ChugSplash config file, which contains all of the information necessary to deploy and upgrade your project.
+A ChugSplash config file can be written in JavaScript or JSON.
 In this guide, it'll be a JSON file.
-ChugSplash files are the only files in your project that are not written in Solidity.
+ChugSplash config files are the only files in your project that are not written in Solidity.

 In your project root: